RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 ---

-**Threshold Optimization and Model Refinement**
+## Threshold Optimization

 <div align="justify">

-To improve the model's ability to correctly identify canceled bookings, we explored threshold tuning using both the ROC Curve and the Precision-Recall Curve.
-Logistic regression models predict probabilities, and by default, a **threshold of 0.5** is used to classify outcomes.
-However, this threshold may not yield the best balance between precision and recall particularly in imbalanced datasets or use cases where one metric is more critical.
+To improve the model's ability to detect cancellations, we performed threshold tuning using the ROC Curve and Precision-Recall Curve.
+While logistic regression defaults to a threshold of 0.5, this value may not be optimal for imbalanced datasets or when recall is a priority.

-First we plotted the ROC curve, which showed an AUC of 0.86, indicating strong separability between canceled and non canceled bookings.
-By analyzing the curve, we identified an **optimal threshold** of approximately **0.37**, where the true positive rate was significantly improved without drastically increasing the false positive rate.

-To further validate the threshold, we used the **Precision Recall Curve**, which is useful when dealing with imbalanced classes like ours.
-The curve clearly showed the tradeoff between precision and recall, and we identified an additional **optimal threshold** at **0.42**, where recall was maximized without sacrificing too much precision.

-By adjusting the threshold from the default 0.5 to a more optimal value 0.37–0.42, the **model's recall** our key metric in this business case **improved substantially**, allowing the hotel to better anticipate booking cancellations, which is a key priority.
+The ROC Curve (AUC = 0.86) revealed an optimal threshold around 0.37, improving the true positive rate with minimal increase in false positives.
+The Precision-Recall Curve confirmed this tradeoff, highlighting another suitable threshold at 0.42, where recall was maximized without severely compromising precision.

+Adjusting the threshold to 0.37–0.42 significantly improved recall, our key metric for anticipating cancellations, supporting the hotel’s goal of minimizing revenue loss from no-shows.

 </div>